hsgg/SphericalFourierBesselDecompositions.jl/docs/src/tutorial_gnl.md

-# Tutorial: Catalogue and Window
+# Tutorial: Radial Basis Functions

 In this tutorial we will show how to obtain the radial basis functions
 $g_{n\ell}(r)$, for given $k_{\rm max}$, $r_{\rm min}$, and $r_{\rm max}$.